Updated 10/8/23; Originally posted 12/2/21

 - HbA1C – hemoglobin A1C – provides a measure of how much extra sugar has been floating around in your blood for the last 3 months – challenging your liver and encouraging LDL production

 Reading your cholesterol blood test results or hearing from your doctor about your high cholesterol can feel like you’ve just added a nail to your own coffin!
 Don’t fret!!
 Your daily wellness oriented lifestyle choices can make a high difference.
 Read on for 5 medication-free actions that will create a positive impact on your cholesterol status and shift you towards greater wellness!

 If you want my help with choosing or following through with these actions, I’d love to talk with you!
 I can work with you virtually or in person if you live near my Zen and Vitality studio in Charles County, MD.

 Action 1: Diet Shifts to Improve Cholesterol Types

 Diet makes a huge difference in what the liver needs to process and the forms of cholesterol and other lipids that exist in your body.
 The additions listed below typically help to reduce your LDL particle number, increase LDL size, and increase your HDL particle number.

 - Niacin (B-3 vitamin) – this essential vitamin must be eaten daily because it is water soluble so you pee it out daily!
-My favorite sources are: 10 mg in a Arbonne fizzy stick, 3.4 mg/serving in Moon Juice Ting or blended with many other B vitamins in BioActive Complete B Complex
+My favorite sources are: 3.4 mg/serving in Moon Juice Ting or blended with many other B vitamins in BioActive Complete B Complex

 - Omega-3 Fatty Acids – an EPA/DHA supplement of 1000-2000 g/daily – I have 2 different omega-3 supplements available to my clients